bec-archer/SR80-Manuals/user-manual.md

 #### Training Mode (shop-wide)

-**Use this when:** Teaching the shop how to use the app — running a demo for Maria, walking a new tech through the queue, showing Lee a feature on his iPad while you have it open on yours.
+**Use this when:** Teaching the shop how to use the app — running a demo for the front counter staff, walking a new tech through the queue, showing Lee a feature on his iPad while you have it open on yours.

 When you flip **Training Mode** on: